 South Africa has managed to hold on to financial stability far better than many other of the world’s countries in recent years, largely because of its prudent monetary and fiscal policies.

-Politically stable, with a stable banking system and plenty of natural resources, it is ranked by the World Bank as an ‘upper middle-income country’.
+Politically stable, with a stable banking system and plenty of natural resources, South Africa is ranked by the World Bank as an ‘upper middle-income country’.

 This has in turn filtered down to the automotive industry, which, despite a slight dip in vehicle sales domestically reported this summer, is enjoying healthy exporting success right now.
 Many multinational companies have also chosen South Africa as a source of vehicle components and a location for their assembly for both local and international markets.